-The 10 Best Photo Editing Apps to Look Better in Every Selfie
+11 Best Photo Editing Apps to Look Better in Every Selfie

 Scroll To See More Images

-Selfies are here to stay—so why hasn’t anyone come up with a smartphone camera that delivers a perfect looking picture every time?
-I mean, we live in a world where our phones can instantly download music, track how many steps we take every day and pretty much give us any nugget of information we could ever ask for—yet our devices still deliver sub-par pics.
-Luckily, technology has given us some selfie editors and skinny apps.
+Selfies are here to stay—so why hasn’t anyone come up with a smartphone camera that delivers a perfect-looking picture every time?
+I mean, we live in a world where our phones can instantly download music, track how many steps we take every day, and pretty much give us any nugget of information we could ever ask for—yet most of our devices still deliver sub-par pics.
+Luckily, technology has given us some selfie editors and slimming apps.

-The best selfie apps help us look like we’ve photographed ourselves in the best lighting every time, blurs our imperfections and can even slim our face the morning after a late night of partying.
+The best selfie apps help us look like we’ve photographed ourselves always in the best lighting, blurs our imperfections, and can even slim our face the morning after a late night of partying.

-MORE: How Did We Not Know that Jenna Dewan Tatum is the Best Selfie Taker?
+MORE: 7 Secrets to Taking the Perfect Summer Selfie or #OOTD Pic

-If you’re on the hunt for a great selfie editor app, you’re not alone—a survey of social media using adults found that 50 percent of people who post selfies edit them first.
-Apparently 46 percent of us are removing blemishes, 15 percent editing paleness, 6 percent are making themselves appear thinner, and 12 percent are retouching photos because they just don’t like how they look in general.
+If you’re on the hunt for a great selfie editor app, you’re not alone—according to a survey by TruePic in May 2017, 64 percent of the adults polled admitted to editing their pics prior to posting them.
+Five percent of them admitted to eliminating and/or modifying problem areas such as blemish, dark circles, red eye, while 15 percent edited their pics to feel better about themselves.

-Here’s a complete guide to best photo editing apps that’ll help you look better in every selfie
+That said, here’s a complete guide to the best photo editing apps.

 This slick free app— which currently has over 100 million users in 218 counties—pretty much does it all.
-The range of tools are plentiful, and includes “slimify,” “blemish fix” and “make-up.”
+The range of tools are plentiful, and includes “slimify,” “blemish fix,” and “make-up.”
 Plus, there’s a cool collage function, and you can select various backgrounds and frames.
 It’s also worth noting that it gets excellent reviews on iTunes.

 Facetune

-This app helps you fake perfect skin: Smooth creases and wrinkles, even out skin tone, erase zits, create an overall more flattering visage with a few simple swipes.
-It also offers a reshape feature that allows you to make yourself look taller and thinner, if you’re into that sort of thing.
+This app helps you fake perfect skin: smooth creases and wrinkles, even out skin tone, erase zits, create an overall more flattering visage with a few simple swipes.
+It also offers a reshape feature that allows you to make yourself look taller and slimmer, if you’re into that sort of thing.
 Like most good things, perfection comes at a cost—this app clocks in at $3.99.

-Visage Lab
+Visage

 After uploading your selfie, this free app will instantly apply skin makeup, eye makeup, teeth whitening, shine removal, and smooth out your wrinkles–all in about 10 seconds.
 The final result might appear a bit too airbrushed and doll-like for some, but your skin will never look smoother.